MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0015.md

 ---
-title: "CodeCop Warning AA0194"
+title: "UICop Warning AW0015"
-description: "Remember to specify either the 'OnAction' trigger, the 'RunObject' property, or the 'FlowId' property on an action." ms.author: solsen ms.custom: na ms.date: 10/25/2022
+description: "Actions with scope repeater must be promoted in order to appear on the repeater control." ms.author: solsen ms.custom: na ms.date: 10/25/2022